bradyo/commando-php/README.md

 Commando uses Handlers to processes requests from either the web or command line.

-To implement a web RequestHandler, you need to create a Handler class and register a Route with the application.
+To implement a web `RequestHandler`, you need to create a Handler class and register a `Route` with the application.

 ```php
 namespace Sample;